typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

 ## Testing & Verification Strategy

 - **Unit / Integration**:
-  - Add tests for the Sling model that loads options from the specified path, covering happy path, missing path, empty lists, and grouped structures.
+  - Add tests for datasource loaders that fetch options from the specified path, covering happy path, missing path, empty lists, and grouped structures.
 - **E2E**:
-  - Create or extend dialog E2E coverage to ensure options appear in the rendered select when configured via `optionsSource`.
+  - Create or extend dialog E2E coverage to ensure options appear in the rendered select when configured via a datasource.
   - Validate authoring flow: selecting colour/icon updates the stored value; previously saved values remain selected when reopening the dialog.
 - **Regression**:
-  - Run existing dialog select scenarios to confirm inline option behaviour is unchanged when `optionsSource` is not provided.
+  - Run existing dialog select scenarios to confirm inline option behaviour is unchanged when a datasource is not provided.

 ## Open Questions / Next Steps

-- Finalise naming convention for the new property (optionsSource vs. optionsPath) and whether it should accept absolute, relative, or both paths.
+- Finalise datasource component naming conventions and clarify how relative vs. absolute paths are resolved.
 - Decide whether key/value is sufficient or if we need additional fields (e.g. icon previews, colour swatches) that the React component should render.
 - Determine if grouped options need to be supported in the initial iteration for Flow (likely not, but should be validated).
 - Once an agreement is reached, implement the dynamics, migrate Flow dialog, and document deployment steps.